Our reservation staff are available between Monday to Friday between 8.00am and 5.30pm Australian Eastern Standard Time.

 Experience the nautical tradition that is the 73rd Sydney to Hobart international yacht race!
 Embarking in Broken Bay on December 26th, soak in the excitement at the start of the race from the Coral Discoverer’s vantage point off Sydney Heads.
-Watch the fleet sail past as you hear expert commentary from our on-board lecturer, John Longley AM, a celebrated veteran of five Australian America’s Cup campaigns.
+Watch the fleet sail past as you hear expert commentary from our on-board lecturer.

 We sail the south coast and Bass Strait with the trailing fleet.
 Once across the Strait enjoy the scenic rugged Tasmanian coast with the opportunity to join our expedition team on a number of guided shore excursions to Tasmania’s Parks.

-Scheduled to arrive in Hobart on New Year’s Eve, join the festivities of race presentations and the week-long Taste of Tasmania festival.
+Scheduled to arrive in Hobart on New Year’s Eve, join the festivities of race presentations.
 Return to the Coral Discoverer for Captain’s farewell drinks and New Year’s Eve celebrations before disembarking on the 1st January at Macquarie Wharf 2.

 Join Coral Discoverer this December on an exciting journey following the iconic yachting race.